datatrails/datatrails-python/README.rst

 =================

 Some jupyter notebooks are available to exercise the examples code.
-These examples can be downloaded from python.rkvst.com and run in a local install of jupyter notebook such as jupyterLabDesktop.
+These examples can be downloaded from python.datatrails.ai and run in a local install of jupyter notebook such as jupyterLabDesktop.

-Please consult https://python.rkvst.com/notebooks.html for details.
+Please consult https://python.datatrails.ai/notebooks.html for details.

 File Story Runner